dominiquedevriese/fixismu-coq/README.md

    erasing these annotations, along with proofs that these conversions are type-sound.

-   This is only an implementation detail—the top-level full abstraction results are stated with respect to the "normal" specification.
+   This is only an implementation detail—the top-level full abstraction results are stated with respect to the "normal" language specifications.

 2. This artifact, unlike the paper, cannot elide the contractiveness of recursive types for consision.
 You will see `ValidTy τ` throughout the